material-motion/material-motion/specifications/context_transitions/README.md

 - Android: Activity transitions
 - Web: URL transitions

 The considerations for each platform are diverse and often distinct.
-To reflect this, the context transitions spec is split into two parts: **common spec** and **platform specs**.
+To reflect this, the context transitions spec is split into two parts: **common specs** and **platform specs**.